It’s perennial vegetable planting season - the perfect time to begin your permaculture food forest!

 Welcome to the Forest

 Food forests are a new innovation in edible landscaping.
 Imagine walking through a beautiful yard where nearly everything around you is edible.
 But not only are the plants useful and delicious, they are also all working in harmony to form a balanced micro-ecosystem.
 In designing a food forest, it is necessary to consider how a natural, wild forest grows and thrives.
 These principles are then applied to the cultivated landscape plan.
 One of the key qualities of these gardens is their preference for perennial crops over annuals.
 Just like a forest, a perennial-based garden will keep growing over the years instead of annually needing planted anew.
 Perennial vegetables are cornerstones of permaculture food forests.
 Producing year after year with only a little effort, these veggies also provide an excellent value for the budget gardener.
 Yummy harvests aside, these vegetables are valued for the benefits their permanent root structure gives to the soil.
 As the seasons change and other crops come and go, these roots provide a constant element in the soil food web.
 Their aerial parts also provide a stable habitat for beneficials.
 Annual vegetables and herbs also find their home in the food forest.
 In the cool “understory,” plan for shade tolerant plants such as arugula, chard, and kale.
-In bright, sunny “meadows,” plant heat-loving plants such as zucchini and tomatoes.
+In bright, sunny “meadows,” plant heat-loving plants such as squash and tomatoes.
 Climbing plants such as pole beans and trombetta squash can be trained up tree trunks.
 Try to encourage self-seeding of annuals such as orach, so even these veggies can become “perennial” in your garden.
 If you have the space, you will want to add some fruit and nut trees to your permaculture landscape to make a real forest.
 Any edible-bearing tree will work.
 Some of the more popular choices are apples, cherries, persimmons, and figs. However, food forests are not all about the trees!
 As long as your garden is designed using the habits of forest ecology, it can be called a “food forest” whether it has trees or not.

 Let’s get planting!